Hurmex/Hurmex/README.md

 **Hurmex/Hurmex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on maturita
+- 🔭 I’m currently working on maturita at spsmb.cz
 - 🌱 I’m currently learning JS, Java
 - 👯 I’m looking to collaborate on maturita, JS, Java, HTML, CSS
 - 🤔 I’m looking for help with everything